malinichandran/react-groove/ProjectProposal.md

     My app will include the search functionality which helps users to access videos and save it to their own personal playlists.

     Groove will have a home page which allows users to login or signup along with searching for videos.
 While searching the user gets a list of videos based on the serach criteria.
 Each video comes with a add to playlist button but the user will be allowed to add the video to a playlist only after logging into the account.
-Once Logged in the user will have four tabs namely profile, playlists, community and logout.
+Once Logged in the user will have four tabs namely profile, playlists, search and logout.
 The profile tab gives access to user profile details and allows user to edit his details.
 The playlists tab lists all the playlists that the user has saved in his account.
 He will be able to edit, delete or create new playlists from this tab.
-The community tab allows user to follow other users and view the users followers.

     The stretch feature for my app would be to access videos from different apis.
 For eg: from snaptube dailymotion and vimeo.